Australians take stock of flood damage amid warnings of more rain

 “There is further rain expected later this week, so it remains a very dangerous situation.”

-The weather bureau is forecasting another wild weather system that could bring rains up to 50 mm across some flood-hit regions.
+The weather bureau forecast another wild weather system that could bring rains up to 50 mm (2 inches) across some flood-hit regions.

 Large parts of Victoria state, southern New South Wales and the northern regions of the island state of Tasmania were slammed by an intense weather system last week with some taking more than a month’s worth of rain.